Top of page

 Live your Life workshops

 Our Live your Life workshops are one day long, and run either in-person or online via zoom.
-They are designed to be relaxed and informal.
-They are facilitated by trained volunteers with lived experience of lymphoma and supported by clinical nurse specialists.
-The workshops allow you to connect with others in a similar situation and we encourage discussion and interaction throughout the day.
+They are designed for people who have just finished treatment or who are on active monitoring (watch and wait) and are relaxed and informal.
+Facilitated by trained volunteers with lived experience of lymphoma and supported by clinical nurse specialists, the workshops allow you to connect with others in a similar situation and we encourage discussion and interaction throughout the day.
+We focus on learning how to cope with physical, practical and emotional wellbeing after finishing treatment or being put on active monitoring, and help to support you in learning how to get back to the new normal and life beyond lymphoma.

 Visit our workshops page to find out more information.